keithscubemate/ajone239.github.io/_drafts/2025-07-01-frozen-grapes.md

 <!-- thesis -->
 I think a less pragmatic and more stifling constituent of this fear is a fear of weakness.
 I'm afraid of needing your love.
+And no, I'm not afraid of "needing your love" like I might do in a song from the 80's.
+I'm afraid of needing your your love, because maybe without out it, I'm just not likeable enough -- I just don't provided enough value.
 It feels that to be allowed to win is to be lied to.
 If someone puts up with your unfunny jokes you are being cheated from experience.
 I fear that the things done in the name of love will expose my own weakness.

 <!-- why a fear of weakness breeds more weakness -->
+However, a fear of weakness is something that _counterintuitively_ makes and keeps you week.
+If you are afraid of weakness, you will find yourself unable to take the proper steps to get stronger.
+If you deign half push-ups as weak yet can't do a full one, you are needlessly stifling your ability to get work on you strength.
+Things like asking questions, accepting help, or relying on other may be "weak".
+More often though, they can be an enabling step for people to grow.
+I don't think any of us taught ourselves to read.
+All the same the narrative of, "I'm $x years old, I shouldn't have to ask for help with $y," is something that stifles people of all ages from learning and growing.

 <!-- why a fear of weakness is unproductive -->
 Something I've been working on is accepting love.